 But can zinc help you bulk up?
 Well, it's essential for protein synthesis, which is the process your body uses to build new muscle tissue.
 It also helps increase testosterone levels - an indispensable element for muscle mass in both men and women.

 Natural testosterone levels decline with age.
 Supplements help keep up with the amount required for adding muscle mass.

 For weightlifters, the benefits of CoQ10 are many and varied.
 This powerful nutrient boosts energy levels, reduces recovery time, and improves muscle strength.
 CoQ10 can also protect cells from damage caused by free radicals.

 Weightlifters who supplement with CoQ10 can enjoy improved performance, reduced risk of injury, and quicker recovery times.
-Research links it with increased fast twitch muscle fibers; you can expect bigger and stronger muscles with zinc among your supplements.
+Research links it with increased fast twitch muscle fibers; you can expect bigger and stronger muscles with CoQ10 in your supplements.

-Weightlifting is all about strength, power, and big muscles, and all of it starts with the right diet.
+Weightlifting is all about strength, power, and big muscles, which all start with the right diet.
 Building muscle requires consuming enough protein, and reducing body fat means paying attention to your calorie intake.

 They are crucial for brain function, improving focus and concentration.
 In addition, omega-3s can exacerbate fat loss by increasing metabolism and improving insulin sensitivity.
 All these reasons make it should be on your supplements list without fail.

 Related Article: 11 Evidence-Based Benefits of Omega-3 Fish Oil

 An intra-workout powder is a supplemental drink designed to be consumed during workouts to help support endurance, minimize muscle breakdown, and speed up recovery.
 These formulas often contain essential ingredients like amino acids, electrolytes, and other compounds that promote hydration, energy, and muscle growth.